glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 For example, if a region has 100 GCTL tokens staked to it, and there are 1750 GCTL tokens total staked across all regions, then that region will receive 10,000 GLW per week.
 The GLW values will need to be scaled by 1e18.
-If a region has 0 GCTL tokens staked to it, it will also have 0 GLW inflation.
+If a region has 0 GCTL tokens staked to it, it will have 0 GLW inflation.

 To apply the `glw_inflation` to buckets, the algorithm will first determine the range of weeks that need to be checked.
 It does this by iterating over every